 try a cleansing mat

 A rubber brush cleansing mat is a useful tool that can make for a quicker and more effective brush cleaning.
 These mats are essentially small rubber strips that you rub your brushes on to clean them more effectively.
 The surface of the mats feature multiple textures, and each texture is used as a scrubbing surface for a different type of brush.
-I love the Sigma Spa Brush Cleaning Mat, which fits almost any sink and is simple to store.
+I love the J. Cat Beauty Silicone Pad Brush Cleaner because it fits almost any sink and is simple to store.
 To use, I find what texture works best for my brush type, and I move the soapy brush in circular motions against the texture of the mat.
-There is also a rubber cleansing glove for a quicker, handheld option.
+There is also a rubber cleansing glove like this one from Sigma Beauty for a quicker, handheld option.

 If you are ever short for time or need a quick spot clean, consider purchasing a brush cleansing spray.
 I use the Clinique Makeup Brush Cleanser anytime I need to use the same brush for a different purpose or it just looks like it needs a quick refresher between my deep-cleaning sessions.
 To use this cleanser, I apply one or two pumps directly to the brush and rub it in circular motions against a towel or tissue to remove the residue.
 I allow about two minutes for the brush to dry, and then I am free to use it again.
 When buying brush cleansing sprays, make sure to read the directions; some cleansers, like the Nyx On the Spot Makeup Brush Spray Cleaner, ask that you spray directly onto the paper towel and not onto the bristles.

 dry them the right way